Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 Consider staying in Frascati, small city some 20km south-east of Rome in Alban Hills.
 From here you can reach Rome in only 30 minutes by train.

 You don't have to spend a fortune on sightseeing in Rome.
-St. Peter's Basilica is completely free to visit but, take into consideration that it's likely that you'll need to wait in lines to enter.
+Some of the major sights are free to visit.
+For example, St. Peter's Basilica is completely free to enter, just take into consideration that it's likely that you'll need to wait in lines during the high season.

 It's worth waiting as once you're there you can explore the beautiful interior and art masterpieces such as Michelangelo's Pieta.
 If you want to climb the Dome, you'll have to pay (be aware that this is not for those who suffer from claustrophobia and those who are afraid of heights).